thm-projects/arsnova.click-v2/README.md

 - `routePrefix [string]` The routePrefix is used to prefix the access of the Express routes.
 E.g if set to 'backend' the access to '/api/v1/myPath' will become '/backend/api/v1/myPath'.
 - `rewriteAssetCacheUrl [string]` This configuration is used as base endpoint for cached assets.
 - `themePreviewHost [string]` Target of the Http Server which delivers the template for the theme preview generation.
-- `sslCrtPath [string]` Location of the .crt file relative to the backend/ directory
-- `sslKeytPath [string]` Location of the .key file relative to the backend/ directory

 The command to use is `npm config set backend:[config] [value]`.
 It is required to use this command inside the /backend directory.

 #### Test
 ###### Backend
-Enter `npm test` in the /backend directory to run all unit tests.
+Enter `npm test` in the arsnova-click-v2-backend repo to run all unit tests.
+As an alternative you can enter `npm test` in the main project, too.
-Currently all routing and the quiz export is covered by the tests.
+Currently the routing and the quiz export is covered by the tests.
 The export unit test will generate an random filled Excel export file in the /backend/test-generated folder.

 ---
 #### Run (DEV deployment)

 ###### Backend
-Head over to the /backend directory and enter `npm start`
+Head over to the arsnova-click-v2-backend repo and enter `npm start`

 ###### Frontend
-Go to the /frontend directory and enter `npm start`
+Go to the arsnova-click-v2-frontend directory and enter `npm start`

 ---
 #### Build (LIVE deployment)

 ###### Backend
-Head over to the /backend directory and enter `npm run prod`
+Head over to the arsnova-click-v2-backend directory and enter `npm run prod`

 ###### Frontend
-Go to the /frontend directory and enter `npm run prod` To test the live build enter `npm run prod-test`.
+Go to the arsnova-click-v2-frontend directory and enter `npm run prod` To test the live build enter `npm run prod-test`.
 This will build the regular production bundle and startup a simple http-server which will serve the files.

 Note that the build time can take up to ~1 minute